Carlos Bunga: Something Necessary and Useful

 Using cardboard, tape and paint, Bunga creates cavernous structures and imaginary buildings to explore the transitory and corporeal nature of architecture.
 Bunga’s family had escaped the violence of the Angolan War of Independence in the 1970s only to experience the volatility of life at the edge of Portuguese society.
 Immersing us in his towering structures, Bunga then sweeps them away.
 Through these cycles of construction and destruction, he explores the mutating city and dispossession.

-For his first major installation in a UK institution Bunga devises an evolving installation constructed from cardboard, paint and repurposed domestic furniture We are encouraged to witness its creation, get lost in the painted surfaces and openings, wander among imaginary buildings and gaze up at textured canvases.
+For his first major installation in London, Bunga devises an evolving installation constructed from cardboard, paint and repurposed domestic furniture We are encouraged to witness its creation, get lost in the painted surfaces and openings, wander among imaginary buildings and gaze up at textured canvases.